TYPO3-Headless/headless/Documentation/Configuration/Index.rst

 * `friendsoftypo3/headless-legacy` — full 4.x-compatible response (upgrades).
 * `friendsoftypo3/headless-mixed` — JSON only for requests sent with exactly `Accept: application/json`; everything else renders your own HTML page.
+  The JSON it serves is the full 4.x-shaped (legacy) response, not the trimmed default one.

 `headless` — run mode: `0` off, `1` always JSON, `2` mixed (Accept-driven —
 pair it with the mixed set).
+In mixed mode the *first* `Accept` header value must match exactly: `Accept: application/json, text/plain, */*` (the axios/fetch default) or `application/json; charset=utf-8` renders HTML.
 A site using sets must not carry a root sys_template record: its "Clear" flags wipe all set-provided TypoScript.

 Headless 4.x ships sets as well (TYPO3 v13): `friendsoftypo3/headless`